Simnol22/RocFlight/README.md

 - Acceleration is a little weird as well.
 - Save data in phone as csv
 - Export flight as csv
+- Distance in GPS mode weird
+- phone going to sleep.
+Need to figure out how to run in background !!!!!!
+- Velocity very weird